bottlerocket-os/bottlerocket-project-website/content/en/ecs-updater/0.2.x/setup/index.markdown

 +++
 title = "Setup"
 type = "docs"
-description = "Steps to install ECS Updater on your cluster"
+description = "Steps to install ECS Updater on your cluster" weight = 10
 +++

 This guide assumes you have [AWS CLI v2](https://aws.amazon.com/cli/) installed on a Unix-like system and that you’re authenticated into an account with the requisite permissions.